 Eventually, I discovered that work was not part of the curse in Genesis 3.
 The man and woman were given dominion over the earth, to subdue it and till it and manage it—before the Fall.
 We were made to thrive in our work!
 And I came to see that such managing had many dimensions.
 What if everyone in the world became a pastor or missionary?
 We’d have no farms or medicines or food production… Pulitzer winner Studs Terkel in his 1974 book, Working, provided a written record of oral histories from people who worked all kinds of jobs and talked about how they felt about them.
 Their stories captivated me as I read of the many ways in which people make culture and contribute to the good of society.
 Some save whales.
 Some work on production lines.
 Some wait tables.
 Some manage portfolios.
 Some are landlords.
 And we need all of these and more!

 What do you do with your time?
 What is your vocation?
+Some midwives doing their work for God ended up saving Moses (Ex.
+1:17ff).
 My father-in-law considers his job as a meteorologist a calling.
 Our dentist, a believer, came in on a weekend to fix a tooth on the day of our family member’s memorial service—and he never sent a bill.
-Our friend who manages properties views his work as holy.
+Our friend who manages properties views his work as holy, helping those he can.
 There are many holy callings in the world.

 Our family attends a church that never has a senior pastor; our leadership is elders and a preaching team.
 Consequently, when our daughter had open-heart surgery, nobody thought, “The pastor will visit her…” They knew if they didn’t show up to do the work of ministry, no one else would “handle it.”
 Her hospital room was often full of people, because our fellow congregants' mentality was (and is) “we are all ministers.”